gerhardJaeger/gerhardSigtyp2022/README.md

-During computation, a directory `tmp ` will be created, containing lots of file with intermediate stages of the workflow.
+During computation, a directory `tmp ` will be created, containing lots of files with intermediate stages of the workflow.
 The results of the computation are saved as result tsv files inside the `ST2022 ` directory.